pjakiela/ECON523/exercises/E8-RD.md

 <br>

-A pdf of this empirical exercise is available [here](ECON523-E8-questions.pdf).
+Using the data set [ECON523-E8-meyersson-data.dta](ECON523-E8-meyersson-data.dta), replicate Table 1, Table 2 (Panel A, Columns 1 through 8), and Figure 2a

-Using the data set [ECON523-E8-meyersson-data.dta](ECON523-E8-meyersson-data.dta), replicate Table 1, Table 2 (only the first half, on page 247, and only columns 1 through 8 of the results), and Figure 2a from [Islamic Rule and the Empowerment of the Poor and Pious](https://onlinelibrary.wiley.com/doi/abs/10.3982/ECTA9878) by Erik Meyersson.
+from [Islamic Rule and the Empowerment of the Poor and Pious](https://onlinelibrary.wiley.com/doi/abs/10.3982/ECTA9878) by Erik Meyersson.
 Upload pdfs of your finished tables and figure to gradescope, together with the file that generates them.